Last Updated: November 3, 2017

 In January 2007, the JamStats Secretariat was created to drive the process of the Institutionalization of DevInfo in Jamaica.
-The Secretariat, which is housed at the Planning Institute of Jamaica (PIOJ), is charged with: strengthening of the JamStats database in terms of content to include strategically important social and economic indicators, the routine updating of the database; as well as providing Internet access to the database by establishing a website.
+The Secretariat, which is housed at the Planning Institute of Jamaica (PIOJ), is charged with: strengthening of the JamStats Database in terms of content to include strategically important social and economic indicators, the routine updating of the database; as well as providing internet access to the database by establishing a website.
 The JamStats website was created and launched in 2008, along with the 2008 database and the Ministry of Education’s (EduStats) database.

 One of the major undertakings of the Secretariat has been to map indicators by commitment and/or framework.
-In doing so, JamStats has become an indispensable source of data, and DevInfo a reliable data management software for data producers.
+In doing so, JamStats has become an indispensable source of data, and DevInfo reliable data management software for data producers.
 JamStats has also positioned itself to play a key role in harmonizing national data collection and dissemination.

 In these efforts, the JamStats Secretariat seeks to continue to achieve our vision of “Tracking Jamaica’s Progress.”